offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * *
 ```

 Since the leaf nodes within a blossom are a short distance from one another, they represent highly related vectors.
 As such, it's safe to assume that a blossom represents a cluster.
-Edges within a blossom are typically short (low weight), where as longer edges (high weight) are either used for connecting together blossoms or are limbs that represent outliers.
+Edges within a blossom are typically short (low weight), whereas longer edges (high weight) are either used for connecting together blossoms or are limbs that represent outliers.

 In the example above and below, the three blossoming regions represent individual clusters and there's 1 outlier.